Ian Botham: Media career

 After retiring from cricket, Botham became involved in the media and has worked as an analyst and commentator for Sky Sports for many years.
 Unlike Fred Trueman and others, he does not hark back to "in my day".
 Wisden editor Matthew Engel remarked on Botham's calmness, wit and sagacity as a TV commentator, though admitting he was surprised by it.

-On 9 August 2009, while commentating on the fourth Ashes Test at Headingley that season, Botham was invited to take part in an on-field ceremony to induct him into the ICC Cricket Hall of Fame along with the Yorkshire greats Wilfred Rhodes, Fred Trueman and Geoffrey Boycott.
-Geoff Boycott was also in attendance, along with Fred Trueman's widow Veronica and Colin Graves who, as Yorkshire County Cricket Club chairman, accepted the honour on behalf of Wilfred Rhodes.
+On 9 August 2009, while commentating on the fourth Ashes Test at Headingley that season, Botham was invited to take part in an on-field ceremony to induct him into the ICC Cricket Hall of Fame along with former Yorkshire players Geoffrey Boycott, Wilfred Rhodes and Fred Trueman.
+Boycott was also in attendance, along with Fred Trueman's widow Veronica and Colin Graves who, as Yorkshire County Cricket Club chairman, accepted the honour on behalf of Wilfred Rhodes.
 Botham said: "To be named amongst 55 of the most prolific players in cricketing history is a great honour for me.
 To have my cricketing career recognised in the ICC Cricket Hall of Fame is not something I would have thought when I began playing cricket but to be receiving this award today is something I'm extremely grateful for".
 Colin Graves included Botham in his tribute to Rhodes when he said: "It is a great honour to accept the cap on behalf of a Yorkshire legend.
 Wilfred Rhodes was an exceedingly gifted player and is rightly regarded as one of England's greatest all-rounders.
 I am also delighted to see two other great Yorkshiremen and another great all-rounder inducted into the ICC Cricket Hall of Fame today".

 He was the subject of This Is Your Life in 1981 when he was surprised by Eamonn Andrews during a meeting at Lord's.

 On 12 August 1995, Botham was interviewed at length by Andrew Neil on his one-on-one interview show Is This Your Life? for Channel 4.

+In 2008 he received a Honorary Doctorate from the University of Bath.

 Peerage

-He was nominated for a life peerage in the 2020 Political Honours.
+He was nominated by Boris Johnson for a life peerage in the 2020 Political Honours, it being widely reported that the honour was a reward for his support for Brexit.
 He was created Baron Botham, of Ravensworth in the County of North Yorkshire on 10 September and took the oath and his seat on 5 October 2020.
-He made his maiden speech on 3 November the same year.
+Botham made his maiden speech on 3 November 2020, and since then has made one further spoken contribution on 25 November 2020 regarding funding in sport, but as of November 2024, no further spoken contributions have been made since.
+While Botham made 61 attendances in 2020, this dropped to two attendances in 2022.
+As of November 2024, the parliamentary record shows his last vote in the House of Lords was in July 2021.

 On 23 August 2021, Boris Johnson appointed him the UK's Trade Envoy to Australia.